 All drawing has to be done with attempt to keep shapes clean with minimal number of points.
 This allows easy editing and modification using the V‑tool or the A‑tool.

-The paintbrush is generally only appropriate for doing quick freehand sketches and roughing out new poses or elements.
-Its thickness changes when we zoom in and out and it produces inconsistent results.
+The paintbrush [ B ] is very suitable for quick freehand sketches and roughing out new poses or elements.

-For good clean linework it is advantageous to use the Line tool.
+For good clean linework it is best to use the Line tool [ N ].
 Snapping (the little magnet) should frequently be turned on or off depending on the situation and that is why a shortcut key has to be assigned to it [ W ].
 Initially it’s always better to work with a hairline stroke thickness, because this ensures clean edges and corners.
 Alternatively, outline mode will provide a similar level of control.

 If you need a pointy ending of a line, it is possible to have a combination of lines with just fills endings.
 You can achieve this by selecting the portion which you would like to modify, convert it to a Union and then apply ‘lines to fills’ to it.
 After that you may drag one of the edges or snap them together.

-If you are using the EDAP tools Keyboard shortcuts set, you have to select the portion of the line and then press [ Ctrl+G ] and [ Ctrl+Shift+C ].
+If you are using the EDAP tools Keyboard Shortcuts Set, you have to select the portion of the line and then press [ Ctrl+Shift+G ] and [ Ctrl+Shift+C ].
 Then you can modify the Union from the outside or inside. (illustration above)

 Logical groups of objects have to be wrapped together and put inside containers.
 These containers are the Symbols.
 Each symbol can contain indefinite amount of layers and frames.
 Shapes should be kept as raw vector and the individual elements that combine to form the whole should be kept separate occupying individual layers.

 For example: A head will be a symbol with its registration point at the base of the neck.
-Inside this symbol there will be multiple layers, each of which will contain one element – the skull, the jaw, the ears, the mouth, the nose, the eyes, the eyebrows, the hair, etc. Keeping all these elements separate allows quick edits of fairly simple shapes and also symbol-based animation, which will be discussed later.
+Inside this symbol there will be multiple layers, each of which will contain one element – the skull, the mouth and jaw, the ears, the nose, the eyes, the eyebrows, the hair, etc. Keeping all these elements separate allows quick edits of fairly simple shapes and also symbol-based animation, which we cover in the following chapters.

 Also each one of these individual elements can serve as a starting point of a modified version of itself.
 Over time this builds up to a rich and flexible library.